joodaloop/webcraft/content/_index.md

 ### I. Create a new post in Telegram

 That's all you do, write a minimally-formatted post as a regular Telegram message.
-The bot confirms the reciept with a message that auto-deletes to prevent your DM getting too cluttered.
+The bot confirms the creation of a new Drop with a message that auto-deletes to prevent your DM getting too cluttered.
 ![Streams demo, Telegram view](/media/streams-demo-1.gif)